Skip to main content

 • More brandable

-• Uses your ESP
+• Uses your own ESP

 Cons:

-• Reviews are marked as “unverified”
+• Reviews are ‘unverified’

 • Doesn’t automatically count toward “collecting reviews” status